don/ITP-DeviceToDatabase/02_Arduino/exercises/exercise3.md

 ## Arduino

 Web traffic from the Arudino needs to be able to route to the laptop running the server.
 The easiest way to do that for this exercise is for the Arduino and the laptop to be on the same network.
-Note that some networks like nyu and nyuguest block you from running servers on their wireless network.
+Devices connected to Sandbox370 can connect to your laptop on nyu wifi.
+Note that some networks, like nyuguest, block you from running servers.

-1. Open arduino/HttpClient/HttpClient.ino in the Arduino IDE
+1. Open `arduino/HttpClient/HttpClient.ino` in the Arduino IDE
 1. Switch to the config.h tab
     1. Update WiFi ssid and password
     1. Add the laptop's IP address